 The Separatists (also known as the Pilgrims) - who settled Plymouth Colony in 1620 - were Puritans who believed that the Church of England was not a true Church of Christ.
 Thus they...

 - Took their cue from Paul’s admonition to “come out among them, and be separate.”

-- Believed that if they were to remain true to their faith, they must form of church of what were known as visible Saints - members of the elect who upheld each other in the proper worship of God.
+- Believed that if they were to remain true to their faith, they must form a church of what were known as visible Saints - members of the elect who upheld each other in the proper worship of God.

 - Excommunicated members of the congregation if they strayed from the true path and failed to correct themselves.